Why Use AWS S3 for File Storage in Laravel 11?

 cd laravel-amazon-s3-app

-Get AWS Access Key ID and AWS Secret Access Key:
+- Save the Access Key ID and Secret Access Key—they'll go into Laravel's config.

 6 Configure AWS Credentials in .env file